RustThomas/Simple-Deribit-Trading-ML-bot/README.md

 # Using

 This project requires Darts, Pandas.
+To install dependencies, you may use ```pip install -r requirements.txt```

 To use, you need to generate an API key on Deribit and then replace client_id and client_secret with yours.
 You can also change the instrument by using a different instrument_name.